 Learning Strategies

 Learning Strategies are aimed at instructors only.
 These manuscripts start with an abstract but are then set up in varying ways based on that specific learning strategy.
 They should include some type of implementation guidance that may or may not be a formal CLOIG section.
 Learning Strategies often have supplemental materials.
-Please follow the general formatting guidelines previously discussed in the Manuscript Preparation Guidelines and the Case Studies.
+Please follow the general formatting guidelines previously discussed in the Manuscript Preparation Guidelines and the Case Studies, notably the inclusion of supplemental materials.

 Learning Strategies are available to the full membership, in print and online.
 If the Learning Strategy includes “solutions” or other supplemental materials that are meant only for instructors (and should not be accessible by students), then please submit a corresponding Teaching Notes file.
 Follow the formatting guidelines for Teaching Notes, notably the inclusion of supplemental material(s).